urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/08 Generics.md

 Some classes can be instantiated without specifying a type, for example the line List list = new ArrayList<>();
   will generate a List<E> object, however it will throw a warning

+In classes, generic type parameters are different from class level and method level, though they may have the same name Example
+    public class MyClass<T> {
+      private T value;

+      public MyClass(T value) {
+        this.value = value;
+      }

+      // Defines a method with a different generic type parameter T, which is separate from the class-level type parameter private <T> void display(T message) {
+        System.out.println(value + " " + message);
+      }
+    }